mapbox/mapbox-gl-native/README.md

 This downloads all required dependencies, builds them and creates universal libraries that can be used on both OS X and iOS.

 Lastly, `make iproj` to create and open an Xcode project with an iOS-specific view controller housing.

+Note that if you are doing OS X development as well, to toggle from OS X back to iOS, you will need to `make iproj` again.

 Target devices: iPhone 4 and above (4S, 5, 5c, 5s) and iPad 2 and above (3, 4, mini and/or retina).